Employment contracts in the equine industry

 Both the employee and the employer must stick to the employment contract until it ends (e.g. by the employer or employee giving notice or the employee being dismissed) or until the terms of employment are changed (usually by agreement between the employee and employer).

-Whilst most employment contracts do not need to be in writing to be legally valid, it is the employee’s statutory right to receive a Written Statement of Employment Particulars in two parts; the Principle Statement no later than the first day of employment and the Wider Written Statement within two months of starting a job.
+Whilst most employment contracts do not need to be in writing to be legally valid, it is the employee’s statutory right to receive a Written Statement of Employment Particulars in two parts; the Principle Statement and the Wider Written Statement no later than their first day of work in a new job.

 It is rarely true to say an employee “does/did not have an employment contract” as an employment contract as offered and accepted by default when a job offer is made and accepted.
 What might be true is that the employer never fulfilled their legal obligation to provide a Written Statement of Employment Particulars to the employee.